Amiejohnstone18/The_Baking_Book/README.md

 * Recipe cards

 I had come across an issue quite late in my development.
 I tested my 'recipe upload' by entering 8 recipes that displayed as cards on the index page.
-These all worked fine and with the format in place I could begin to adjust on styling, media queries and breakpoints.
+These all worked fine and with the format in place I could begin styling.
 However, my recipe cards started to disappear which left me checking my code for bugs.
 Nothing could be found wrong in the code, so I went to the next source and checked my MongoDB collections.
 The data had also been removed from my MongoDB.
-After researching why this may and checking in with tutor support, it was apparent that someone had been onto my website and hence deleted the recipes one by one.
+After researching why this may be and checking in with tutor support, it was apparent that someone had been onto my website and hence deleted the recipes one by one.
 To avoid this happening again moving forward, I was advised to toggle off my dyno formation in Heroku until the project was ready to be submitted.
+Although, Inwas warned by my Tutors to expect this to happen again.
+If this is the case post submission, the website is still functional by uploading recipes.
+From there, they can be read updated and deleted by the user.

 * Search Results